HelloblueAI/Bleu.js/README.md

 * Placeholder for code optimization logic.
 * Returns the optimized code.

+### Class Constructor:
+* Initializes an empty array eggs to store the generated code 'eggs'.

 ### manageDependencies Method:
 * Placeholder for dependency management logic.

-### ensureCodeQuality Method:
-* Placeholder for code quality assurance logic.
-* Returns a boolean indicating whether the code meets quality standards.

 # License